skip to main content

 Consider getting backup internet

 If your provider has multiple outages a year or if you need to stay online for medical and safety reasons, consider backup internet.
-Below are a few options worth considering.
+You can design your own solution with complementary connectivity from a satellite service like Starlink, or you can purchase backup internet through your internet provider.

 Switch to a 5G home internet service